Ternes station: Platform

 Ternes is a standard curve station.
 It has two platforms separated by the metro tracks and the vault is elliptical.
 The decoration is in the style used for most metro stations.
-The lighting canopies are white and rounded in the Gaudin style of the renouveau du métro des années 2000 revival, and the bevelled white ceramic tiles cover the walls, the tympans and the outlets of the corridors.
+The lighting canopies are white and rounded in the Gaudin style of the renouveau du métro des années 2000 revival, and the bevelled white ceramic tiles cover the walls, the tunnel exits and the outlets of the corridors.
 The vault is coated and painted white.
 The advertising frames are in white ceramic and the name of the station is written in a Parisine font on enameled plates.
 The seats are green Akiko style.

 Bus services

-The station is served by lines 30, 31, 43 and 341 of the RATP Bus Network.
+The station is served by lines 30, 31, and 43 of the RATP Bus Network.